-I created Buddy so it was only right that I be the one to destroy him.
-He was an awful man, but like a nasty old uncle who nobody likes, he was part of the family, and allowed everyone else to feel better about themselves.
+I created Buddy, so it was only right that I be the one to destroy him.
+He was an awful man, but like a nasty old uncle whom nobody likes, he was part of the family and allowed everyone else to feel better about themselves.

-Fortunately I had Leonard Cohen on my side, ‘Everybody knows that it’s now or never, everybody knows that it’s me or you.’
-So I cranked up the volume and Buddy shut up for awhile.
-But he was back again by the final verse, ‘And everybody knows that you’re in trouble, Everybody knows what you’ve been through.’
+Fortunately, I had Leonard Cohen on my side.
+So I cranked up the volume and Buddy shut up for a while.
+But he was back again by the final verse.

 I stopped in Flaxmere to visit a friend.
-He’s got a ‘green’ reputation, if you know what I mean, and Buddy, being a raging opium abuser saw that as a way to play the moral high ground.
-He’s as cunning as a front bench politician, and by the time I reached Waimarama I’d conceded to his persuasion, that rather than kill him off, he played a diminished role.
+He’s got a ‘green’ reputation, if you know what I mean, and Buddy, being a raging opium abuser, saw that as a way to play the moral high ground.
+He’s as cunning as a front-bench politician, and by the time I reached Waimarama, I’d conceded to his persuasion that rather than kill him off he play a diminished role.

 About an hour into reshaping Buddy’s influence in my book, I heard my mother cry out.
 The tone of her voice had me on my feet and up the stairs real fast.
 My dad was slumped in his chair.
 ‘I think he’s dead,’ she said.
 I cupped his head in my hands.
 He was cold and blue.
 Did I think, it’s Buddy that has to die, not you?
 I don’t know.
 But I pulled my dad out of his chair, and when he hit the floor, I thumped his chest.
 He caught a breath.
 I rolled him into recovery position, and we waited for St John.